Messi-Q/Smart-Contract-Dataset/README.md

         10.}
     ```

-以上述合约第6行为例，当条件语句if满足（block.timestamp < birthday）时，函数Take抛出异常；
-显然，该合约符合对于情形3的定义，则认为该合约BirthdayGift不存在时间戳依赖漏洞（标签为0）。
+For instance, when the conditional statement _if_ is satisfied _block.timestamp <birthday_, the function _Take_ throws an exception;
+Therefore, we mark that the function _Take_ dose not exist the timestamp dependency vulnerability, i.e., label = 0.

-## Reentancy
+## Reentrancy
 Reentrancy vulnerability is considered as an invocation to _call.value_ that can call back to itself
 through a chain of calls.

 ### How to label the reentrancy vulnerability?
 We design four local patterns to label the reentrancy vulnerability dataset.
-The first sub-pattern is **callValueInvocation**
-that checks whether there exists an invocation to call.value in the function.
-The second sub-pattern **balanceDeduction** checks
+The first sub-pattern is **callValueInvocation** that checks whether there exists an invocation to call.value in the function.
-whether the user balance is deducted after money transfer using call.value, which considers the fact that the money stealing
+The second sub-pattern **balanceDeduction** checks whether the user balance is deducted after money transfer using _call.value_, which considers the fact that the money stealing
-can be avoided if user balance is deducted each time before money transfer.若合约地址余额的减操作出现在call.value之后，认定该合约满足该sub-pattern；
+can be avoided if user balance is deducted each time before money transfer.
-The third sub-pattern **ValueNoZero** 校验call.value函数本身的参数是否为0，若call.value函数本身的参数为0,此时，认定该合约满足该sub-pattern.
+The third sub-pattern **valueNegative** checks whether the parameter of the _call.value_ function itself is zero.
-The last sub-pattern **ModifierConstrain** 校验call.value所在函数是否被OnlyOwner修饰器约束，若所在函数未被约束，认定该合约满足该sub-pattern.
+The last sub-pattern **ModifierConstrain** checks whether the function corresponding _call.value_ is constrained by the _OnlyOwner_ modifier.
-当合约满足上述四个sub-pattern，此时，认定该合约存在重入漏洞（标签为1）；否则，认定该合约不存在重入漏洞（标签为0）。

-1. 是否存在call.value关键字的调用;  (if true -> 2 else label=0)
-2. addr.call.value(value)(), value的值是否大于0;  (if true -> 3 else label=0)
-3. addr的减value操作是否在call.value语句之后;  (if true -> 4 else label=0)
-4. call.value所在的转账函数有无onlyOwner修饰器约束;  (if true label=0 else label=1)
+We label a function with reentrancy vulnerability as: **callValueInvocation ∧ balanceDeduction ∧ ValueNegative ∧ (!ModifierConstrain)**.

-### CallValueInvoc
+### callValueInvocation

 Note that we treat those contracts with the key word of call.value as the research targets.
 As such, we design the
-pattern **callValueInvocation** to filter those functions without the key word of call.value.
+pattern **callValueInvocation** to filter those functions without the key word of _call.value_.
-若合约不存在call.value关键字，此时，认定该合约不存在重入漏洞（标签为0）； 否则，继续对该合约进行校验.

-### ValueNoZero
+### valueNegative

-Case 1:当合约中存在call.value关键字，若call.value函数的参数为0，此时，认定该合约不存在重入漏洞（标签为0）；否则，继续对该合约进行校验。
+Case 1:When the _call.value_ exists in the contract, and the parameter of the call.value function is zero;
+we label the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
+Otherwise, continues to verify the function.

      ```
         1.contract HiroyukiCoinDark {